College Admissions for Student Athletes: It is Not Just About Being Good at Your Sport

 Before families jump into emailing coaches or signing up for every showcase, students should think honestly about what they want from college.
 Do they want athletics to be the center of their experience, or one meaningful part of it?
 Would they still be happy at that school if they were injured, stopped playing, or their role on the team changed?

 Students who hope to compete at the NCAA Division I or Division II level should also understand the NCAA Eligibility Center early.
 Eligibility is not something to figure out senior year.
 Course selection, grades, transcripts, and academic timelines all matter, so families should make sure students are taking the right classes and staying on track.
+If your student is a sophomore or junior, this is exactly the kind of planning that makes senior year manageable instead of frantic.
+The Junior Year Head Start That Actually Works covers the academic side of that timeline.

-Recruiting timelines also vary by division and sport.
 Division I coaches often have restrictions on when they can contact students directly, while Division II and Division III have different rules.
 But students can usually reach out to coaches first, even before a coach is allowed to respond.
 A lack of response does not always mean a lack of interest.
 Sometimes it simply means the coach is following recruiting rules.

 A strong starting point is for students to build a simple athletic and academic profile that coaches can review quickly.
 This can include graduation year, school, sport, position or event, team information, stats or times, GPA, video links, coach contact information, and upcoming tournament or showcase schedules.
 Students can keep this information in a simple Google Doc or PDF, but they may also use tools like MaxPreps for stats, schedules, rankings, and team information; Hudl for highlight reels and game film; or recruiting platforms like NCSA and SportsRecruits to build profiles and organize outreach.
 Some of these tools are free, while others offer paid features, so families should be thoughtful before spending money.
 The platform matters less than the clarity of the information.
 It does not need to be fancy.
 It just needs to be accurate, current, and easy for a coach to scan.